zapata-engineering/orquestra-core/docs/guides/vqa_guide/structure.rst

 Introduction to VQAs
 =====================

-The central idea of VQA is to use an **optimizer** to program a quantum computer.
+The central idea of VQAs is to use an **optimizer** to find the best quantum circuit to do the job at hand.

-In VQA, the optimizer selects a quantum program from a landscape of possible programs defined by an **ansatz**.
+We start with an **ansatz** - this is a "template" for generating circuits, which has tunable parameters.

-The optimizer selects a program by minimizing a **cost function** obtained from the output of the current quantum program.
+The optimizer selects the parameters by minimizing a **cost function** obtained from the output of the current quantum program.

-To **estimate** the cost function, we need to run (or simulate) the quantum program.
+To **estimate** the value of the cost function for given set of parameters, we need to run (or simulate) the quantum program.

-Optimizers and cost functions are general features of optimization problems, so this guide focuses on ansatzes and estimators.
-For a more complete, yet approachable discussion, see `Michal's blogpost <https://www.mustythoughts.com/vqas-how-do-they-work>`_
+:ref:`Optimizers <optimizers_guide>` and :ref:`cost functions <cost_function_guide>` are general features of optimization problems, so this guide focuses on ansatzes and estimators.
+For a more complete, yet approachable discussion, see `Michał's blogpost <https://www.mustythoughts.com/vqas-how-do-they-work>`_.

 .. _vqa_basics: